silverstripe/gha-ci/README.md

 Create the following file in your module, and substitute the tagged version for the most recent tag prefixed with a `v` e.g. `@v1`

+> [!WARNING]
+> Note that the `actions: write` permission won't be used in third-party repositories, but still needs to be defined.
+This permission is required because in commercially supported repositories and repositories in the "silverstripe" GitHub organisation we dispatch a separate workflow which tags patch releases.

 **.github/workflows/ci.yml**
 ```yml
 name: CI